Chapter 1

 Social observers tend to perceive a ‘false consensus’ with respect to the relative commonness of their own responses.

-—Ross, Greene & House
+— Ross, Greene & House

-What it costs
+What this costs

 The shift is simple but not easy.
 Before you make a decision, name out loud whose preference you are acting on.
-Whose, specifically.
+Whose, exactly.
 Is this layout choice based on something you observed in a user?
 Or is it based on what you would want if you were using this product?

 If you hesitate, that hesitation is the answer.
 It means you are pulling from your own head.